Kyvyas/final_project/README.md

 * Rspec, Capybara, TimeCop, Factory Girl for testing

 ####Challenges
-* Considering time was a major obstacle - hiding activities when they have already place, but saving them into the database to allow users to give them a rating.
+* Considering time was a major obstacle - hiding activities after they have taken place, but saving them into the database to allow users to give them a rating.
 * Allowing users to update the activity location on the confirmation page was very tricky.
 The solution was very streamlined, we used a geocoder to get an initial location, enabled the pin to be dragged and dropped, reverse geocoded the new location and used JavaScript to update the form - all in real-time
-* Constructing the database model acurately - We had to use a has and belongs to many relationship between User, Activities, and Attendees.
+* Constructing the database model accurately - We had to use a has and belongs to many relationship between User, Activities, and Attendees.